1st Virginia Infantry Regiment

 The 1st Virginia Infantry Regiment was an infantry regiment raised in the Commonwealth of Virginia for service in the Confederate States Army during the American Civil War.
 It fought mostly with the Army of Northern Virginia.

+Organization

 The 1st Virginia completed its organization at Richmond, Virginia, in May, 1861.
 At the outbreak of the war it had ten companies, but in April three were detached.
 Thus the unit contained seven companies from Richmond and in mid-July a company from Washington, D.C. was added.
 Its first colonel, Patrick T. Moore, was severely wounded on July 18, 1861, in the skirmish at Blackburn's Ford, and Lt.
 Col. W.H.
 Fry commanded at the First Battle of Bull Run (First Manassas).

 The companies (with original commanders) were: